WeirdData/WeirdData.github.io/_posts/2020-10-16-text-generation.md

 assets: /assets/article_images/2020-10-16-text-generation
 ---

-National Language Processing ([NLP](https://en.wikipedia.org/wiki/Natural_language_processing)) is one of the highly researched topics in the field of Artificial Intelligence ([AI](https://en.wikipedia.org/wiki/Artificial_intelligence)).
+Natural Language Processing ([NLP](https://en.wikipedia.org/wiki/Natural_language_processing)) is one of the highly researched topics in the field of Artificial Intelligence ([AI](https://en.wikipedia.org/wiki/Artificial_intelligence)).
 It is widely used in different contexts like language translation, personal assistants (like [Siri](https://en.wikipedia.org/wiki/Siri)), spam detection, document tagging, speech recognition etc. Researchers are developing new methods and tools every day related to NLP.